 Subsequently, Robbin attended the Sydney Conservatorium High School, beginning his studies on the piano with Daniel Herscovitch and the trumpet with Leanne Sullivan.
 Being awarded with a full scholarship (Bessie Cook Scholarship), Robbin continued his artistic studies (BMus Performance) with Daniel Herscovitch at the Sydney Conservatorium of Music.
 In 2016 he graduated with First Class Honours for his research and recital on Modern Australian Music.
 Robbin made the decision to further his studies in Germany after being awarded the Mendelssohn Scholarship to participate in the 2016 Mendelssohn Akademie at the Hochschule für Musik und Theater Leipzig, studying with Arie Vardi and Jacques Rouvier.
-Recently Robbin completed his Master of Music at the Hochschule für Music und Tanz Köln with the highest grades and now will continue with Claudio Martinez Mehner and Nina Tichman undertaking the Konzertexamen degree.
-His studies overseas were made possible with the generous support from the Theme and Variations Foundation Scholarship, the Australian Music Foundation and DAAD.
+Robbin completed his Master of Music at the Hochschule für Music und Tanz Köln with the highest grades and in 2021, graduated from Konzertexamen (Artist Diploma) with Claudio Martinez Mehner and Nina Tichman.
+At the same time, he studies chamber music with Anthony Spiri and early music with Andreas Staier.
+His studies overseas were made possible with the support from the Theme and Variations Foundation Scholarship, the Australian Music Foundation, International Piano Foundation Lieven, Hamburg and DAAD.

-In conjunction with the study of classical piano repertoire, Robbin has a passion for promoting and being the interpreter of new works, and collaborating with the composers of today.
-Recently he worked with Saxophonist, Composer and Conductor - Vincent David in a German Premiere performance of his work Nuée Ardente (2018) in Wuppertal, Germany and collaborations with Ensemble Musikfabrik in Cologne.
+In conjunction with the study of classical piano repertoire, Robbin has a passion for promoting works by lesser known composers, being the interpreter of new works, and collaborating with the composers of today.
+Recently he recorded a new work Sospiro e Luce (2020) by Vassilis Kitsos with Saxophonist Eva Kotar for Lions Club International, worked with Saxophonist, Composer and Conductor - Vincent David in a German Premiere performance of his work Nuée Ardente (2018) in Wuppertal, Germany, and collaborations with Ensemble Musikfabrik in Cologne.
 In 2013, Robbin performed the Australian Premiere of Elliot Carter's Two Controversies and a Conversation (2010) with Claire Edwardes at the Sydney Conservatorium, in 2016 worked with Australian composer Gerard Brophy in the performance of Gheranos (1980) and what really happened (2014).

 Apart from the piano, Robbin enjoys modifying his car, collecting perfume, gardening and travelling.